b0mbays/continuously_casting_dashboards/README.md

           to_state: "Detected"
           dashboard_url: "http://192.168.12.104:8123/cctv_dashboard/default_view?kiosk"
           time_out: 60
+          force_cast: true
 ```

 The second example will cast my custom "cctv_dashboard" which has cameras of the front door when my Ring doorbell is "Detected".
 I am using the optional "time_out" feature which will stop casting the CCTV display after 60 seconds.
 Once the dashboard has then stopped casting, the default dashboard will start casting to this display.
+I also have the 'force_cast' set to 'true' to ensure that even if media is playing on this device, then the CCTV dashboard will be casted.

 <br/><br/>